4.4. External data types

 , you need to define three callbacks:

-a function to read data from an external source
+a function to read data from an external source,

-a function to open the external source before reading
+a function to open the external source before reading starts, and

 Read callback: anj_get_external_data_t